oqtane/oqtane.docs/src/pages/manuals/content/html-text-editor.md

 # HTML/Text Editor

 The HTML/Text Editor module in Oqtane enables you to create, edit, and restore content using a rich text editor (WYSIWYG) and a raw HTML editor.
-This module is ideal for exploring Oqtane’s editing and content management features, including moving modules between panes, configuring settings, and managing roles.
+This module is ideal for exploring Oqtane's editing and content management features, including moving modules between panes, configuring settings, and managing roles.

 ![HTML/Text Editor](./assets/html-text-editor.png)